French frigate Atalante (1802)

-Linois next dispatched Atalante and to the Gulf of Bengal, where they captured a few ships before returning to Ile de France.
+Linois next dispatched Atalante and Belle Poule to the Gulf of Bengal, where they captured several ships before returning to Isle de France.
 Among their captures were in April 1804, and Athias and Heroism.

-Atalante was also engaged at the Battle of Vizagapatam in September 1804.

-Fate

-On 3 November 1805 she was under the command of Captain Gaudin-Beauchêne.
-As she was moored near the Cape of Good Hope, a gust of wind washed her ashore.
-Troude reports that by 7 November she had been refloated and repaired.
-Accounts of her subsequent fate differ.
-One account has it that she was found irreparable and was written off as a total loss.
-However, Commodore Sir Home Popham reported that the "French Ship Atalante, of 40 Guns, and Batavian Ship Bato, of 68 Guns: Destroyed by the Enemy running them on Shore when the Cape was attacked, January 10, 1806."
+Atalante also fought in the Battle of Visakhapatnam on 18 September 1804.
+On 3 November 1805, she was moored in the Dutch Cape Colony near the shoreline when a gust of wind washed her ashore, though by 7 November Atalante had been refloated and repaired.
+Accounts of her subsequent fate differ: one account has it that she was found irreparable and was written off as a total loss.
+However, British Commodore Sir Home Popham reported that the "French Ship Atalante, of 40 Guns, and Batavian Ship Bato, of 68 Guns: Destroyed by the Enemy running them on Shore when the Cape was attacked, January 10, 1806."